Today. Tomorrow. Forever.

 We design and build the next generation of Mars rovers that will one day work alongside human explorers in the field.

 In the time between competitions, MRDT commits to a year-long design, fabrication, and integration process.
 MRDT operates completely on donations from sponsors and our university in order to see our rovers realized.
-Our current rover, Horizon (shown below), competed in URC 2015.
+Our current rover, Horizon (shown below), competed in URC 2015 and the European Rover Challenge 2015.
 It features components designed entirely by members of our team, such as:

 At the top of the pyramid sit our team-elected executive officers who appoint leads for each of MRDT's sub-teams.
 This hierarchical structure is similar to real-world business, but we are not a business.
 Every member dedicates their time solely for the invaluable experience provided by building a Mars rover.